How to add a Google Group

 As a Google Group Admin/Owner:

-- Select the desired Google Group > navigate to "Members
+Select the desired Google Group, and navigate to Members.

 As a Google Group Member: